Geography Careers & Salaries Program Guide

 Bachelor's Degree in Geography

-During a bachelor's program in geography, majors study human and physical geography, build technical skills working with GIS technologies, and study mapping sciences.
-Prospective geography majors can learn more about the top online geography programs.
+During a bachelor's program in geography, learners study human and physical geography, build technical skills working with GIS technologies, and study mapping sciences.
+Prospective geography majors can learn more about the top online geography programs at this link.

 Cartographers collect, measure, and interpret geographic information to create maps.
-They also update current maps and charts used in regional planning, education, and other fields.
+They also update current maps and charts used in regional planning and education.
 Cartographers create visual representations of geographic data; compile data from ground surveys, aerial photographs, and other technologies; and design maps.
 A bachelor's in geography meets the entry-level requirements for cartographers.

 Surveyors determine property boundaries by making precise measurements.
 They contribute to engineering, mapmaking, and construction projects by creating data on the shape and contour of the Earth's surface.
 Surveyors create plots, maps, and reports based on their surveying, applying detailed knowledge of geography, GIS technology, and mapmaking.

 Environmental specialists study how environmental factors impact human health.
-They analyze environmental problems to develop solutions, while also educating the public about health risks.
+They analyze environmental problems to develop solutions.
+They also educate the public about health risks.
 A bachelor's in geography with a focus on sustainability, human geography, or the environment prepares graduates for jobs as environmental specialists.

 Master's Degree in Geography

 Geographers study the distribution of land, features, and populations.
 They examine political and cultural structures, study human geographic characteristics in different areas, and gather geographic data.
 Many geographers conduct research, design maps, and analyze geographic data.
-Geographers work in specialties like physical geographer and human geographer.
 Advanced positions as a geographer typically require a master's degree.